 It might not be the first power tool you think of, but the humble router can do more than you might think.
 But before you pull the trigger on the best plunge router you can afford, here’s what to look out for:

 The power of the motor inside your router and the variable speed controls work together to spin the bit from anywhere between 6,000 and 32,000 revolutions per minute, or rpm.
 Being able to control the speed of your router bit accurately really helps to make clean cuts and avoid chips and tear out.

 There are plenty of guides available online to help you pick the right speed for different bits: whether you’re cutting straight into the workpiece, putting a chamfer on the edge or even making a fancy dado, the general idea is the wider the bit, the slower the rpm.

 There are two main types of router- fixed base (palm) and plunge.
 Fixed base, like it sounds, is held in place by a static collar, and plunge base can be raised and lowered during operation by a pair of handles and a spring mechanism.
-One of the best ways to get the most from your router is by investing in a router kit like the DeWalt D26204K– you can fit a fixed or plunge base to the motor and get the best of both worlds.
+One of the best ways to get the most from your router is by investing in a router kit – you can fit a fixed or plunge base to the motor and get the best of both worlds.